MicrosoftDocs/cpp-docs/docs/atl-mfc-shared/reference/cstringt-class.md

 ### Remarks

 The generic-text function `_tcscmp`, which is defined in TCHAR.H, maps to either `strcmp`, `wcscmp`, or `_mbscmp`, depending on the character set that is defined at compile time.
-Each function performs a case-sensitive comparison of the strings and is not affected by locale.
+Each function does a case-sensitive comparison of the strings and isn't affected by locale.
 For more information, see [strcmp, wcscmp, _mbscmp](../../c-runtime-library/reference/strcmp-wcscmp-mbscmp.md).

 If the string contains embedded nulls, for purposes of comparison the string is considered to be truncated at the first embedded null character.